kwindrem/TailscaleGX/ReadMe.md

 # TailscaleGX

-NOTE: this package is still in beta and may contain bugs.
-Please install on GX devices that you has native ssh access set up so that you can recover should there be a problem ssh access also allows getting to logs which is essential to track down bugs.

 This package is a user interface for tailscale on Victron Energy GX devices.

 tailscale provides is a VPN-like connection for virtually any device.